 examples, which contains sample code.

-Makefile is able to generate standalone projects containing all
+TensorFlow Lite for Microcontrollers is able to generate standalone projects

-To generate these projects with Make, use the following command:
+To generate these projects with Make, clone the TensorFlow repository and run the following command:

 make -f tensorflow/lite/experimental/micro/tools/make/Makefile generate_projects